 In SPARK, only simple access-to-variable and access-to-constant types are permitted which allocate memory from a single, global storage pool.
 User-defined storage pools are not permitted.
 General access types which can reference global memory or memory on the stack are not permitted.
 Access-to-subprograms are not permitted.

-An access value in SPARK can either be an Owned or an Observer of the designated memory.
+An access value in SPARK can either be an Owner or an Observer of the designated memory, but not both.
 At any point in the execution of a SPARK program, any allocated area of memory can only have a single access value that owns it.
 Assignment of access values transfers ownership, leaving the original value unable to access the designated memory for reading or writing.

 An Observing access value has read-only permission on an object, and several such observers are allowed to exist.